sydney-australia-feature

 10 Cool Spaces for Coliving Coworking in Australia + Hostels, Hotels & Airbnbs

-And while Covid-19 had the world running scared with borders to the country only recently been reopened, there isn’t a better time to take your digital nomadic life to the land down under.
-But, deciding exactly where to stay for a few nights or settle for a while can be a bit challenging.
+There isn’t a better time than now to take your digital nomadic life to the land down under.
+But deciding exactly where to stay for a few nights or settle for a while can be a bit challenging.

 So stick around to discover the best coliving and coworking hostels, hotels, and shared apartments in Australia.